aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 Prepare an Attribution Template to Use
 --------------------------------------

 You can run attrib using the default_html.template (or default_json.template) provided with the AboutCode Toolkit tools:

 https://github.com/nexB/aboutcode-toolkit/blob/develop/templates/default_html.template

 If you choose to do that, you will most likely want to edit the generated .html file to provide header information about your own organization and product.

 Running attrib with the default_html.template file is probably your best choice when you are still testing your AboutCode Toolkit process.
 Once you have a good understanding of the generated output, you can customize the template to provide the standard text that serve your needs.
 You can also create alternative versions of the template to use attrib to generate other kinds of documents, such as a License Reference.

 Use jinja2 Features to Customize Your Attribution Template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The attrib tool makes use of the open source python library jinja2 (http://jinja.pocoo.org/docs/dev/templates/) in order to extend .html capabilities and transform AboutCode Toolkit input data into the final format of the generated attribution file.
-The ``default_html.template`` file contains text that complies with jinja2 syntax specifications in order to support grouping, ordering, formatting and presentation of your AboutCode Toolkit data.
+ ``default_html.template`` file contains text that complies with jinja2 syntax specifications in order to support grouping, ordering, formatting and presentation of your AboutCode Toolkit data.
 If your attribution requirements are complex, you may wish to study the jinja2 documentation to modify the default_html.template logic or create your own template; alternatively, here are a few relatively simple concepts that relate to the attribution document domain.

 The simplest modifications to the default_html.template file involve the labels and standard text.
 For example, here is the default template text for the Table of Contents:

         ..  code-block:: none